Glint-io/.github/profile/README.md

 Glint analyses how well a resume fits a specific job posting across three dimensions:

-- **AI Semantic** — Gemini reads both documents and identifies conceptual overlap, experience gaps, and actionable rewrites.
+- **AI Semantic**: Gemini reads both documents and identifies conceptual overlap, experience gaps, and actionable rewrites.
-- **Keyword Match** — A vocabulary-rarity algorithm extracts domain-specific terms from the job ad and checks which ones appear in the resume, weighted by importance and repetition.
+- **Keyword Match**: A vocabulary-rarity algorithm extracts domain-specific terms from the job ad and checks which ones appear in the resume, weighted by importance and repetition.
-- **Rule-Based** — Structured criteria checks: years of experience, seniority indicators, required certifications, and resume structure.
+- **Rule-Based**: Structured criteria checks: years of experience, seniority indicators, required certifications, and resume structure.

 All three run in parallel and stream results back as each finishes.
 No account required to start.